-I have always been intrigued by words, loving how they form and the way the mind has this freedom to create and use them to express, inform,
+I have always been intrigued by words.
+Especially how letters come together to form a word and the way the mind has the freedom to create and use them to express, inform,

-I distinctly remember the first time I read about The Word.
+I distinctly remember the first time I read about the Word.
 It was in the

-In the beginning was the Word,
+“In the beginning was the Word,

 and the Word was with God,